wgzhao/Addax/README.md

 | 3.1.2   | https://pan.baidu.com/s/1zFqv8E6iJX549zdSZDQgiQ code: 7jdk | 3674711fc9b68fad3086f3c8526a3427 |
 | 3.1.1   | https://pan.baidu.com/s/1GwmFA7-hPkd6GKiZEvUKXg code: 1inn | 0fa4e7902420704b2e814fef098f40ae |

+**Note**:
+1. Starting from version `4.0.1`, the uploaded binary files have been switched from `Baidu Net Disk` to `Aliyun Drive`, and the download speed should be greatly improved
-**Note**: Starting from version `3.2.3`, in order to reduce the installation package size, the built-in package only includes `streamreader` and `streamwriter` plug-ins, other plug-ins need to be downloaded separately, the download shared directory list is as the following.
+2. Starting from version `3.2.3`, in order to reduce the installation package size, the built-in package only includes `streamreader` and `streamwriter` plug-ins, other plug-ins need to be downloaded separately, the download shared directory list is as the following.

 ### plugins download